juannyG/coms6998/README.md

 You may now open a web browser and navigate to http://localhost:3000 to interact with the DApp locally.

 **NOTE**: port 3000 is the default port used by NextJS for serving content.
-If it is not available, it will increment the port number by 1 until it finds a free port.
+If it is not available, it will increment the port number until it finds a free port.
 Please double check the output of `yarn start`.